Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 If you’ve been dreaming of travelling to Sri Lanka but are wondering, “Is Sri Lanka safe for solo female travellers?” then you have come to the right place.

-I have been to Sri Lanka three times in the last eight years, and I can say I’ve felt fairly safe during all my trips here.
-It’s one of the countries I have felt most safe in out of the 58 I have been to.
+I’ve visited Sri Lanka three times in the last eight years, and I can say that I’ve felt fairly safe during all my trips there.
+It’s one of the countries where I have felt the safest out of the 60+ I have been to.

 Although these trips haven’t been without their minor incidents (which I will delve into later).